-The famous motor road up Pike's Peak-the last word in mountain highways.
+The motor road up Pike's Peak is the last word in mountain highways.

-Includes cost of motor transportation, meals and accommodations at lodges while making complete 31⁄2 day tour of Yellowstone National Park, \$38.
-This tour covers nearly 4000 miles by train and motor through twelve states.
-Five nights are spent on board trains and six at hotels or lodges.
+Includes cost of motor transportation, meals and accommodations at hotels while making complete $2\frac{1}{2}$ day tour of Yellowstone National Park, \$36.00.
+This trip covers nearly 4000 miles by train and motor through twelve states.
+Five nights are spent on board trains and five at hotels or lodges.
 It's a trip of constantly changing scenes and wide variety.

 The prices quoted above will be decreased per passenger in the event two occupy a lower berth or one occupies an upper.
-Hotel rates are based on one to a room so that the price will be slightly less if there are two to a room.
+Hotel rates are based on one to a room (except in Yellowstone) so that the price will be slightly less if there are two to a room.